Ranked Among the Nation's Best

 - Colorado State's Department of Atmospheric Science is ranked No. 1 in the nation by the National Research Council for departments of atmospheric sciences, meteorology, and oceanography.

-- CSU is among the top military friendly schools in the nation, according to G.I.
+- For the fifth year in a row, CSU is among the top military friendly schools in the nation, according to G.I.
 Jobs magazine.
-The 2013 Military Friendly Schools list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace America's military service members, veterans and spouses as students.
+The 2014 Military Friendly Schools list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace America's military service members, veterans and spouses as students.

 Recognized schools offer military students the best services, programs, discounts, scholarships, clubs, networking and staff.
 CSU's inclusion in the list demonstrates its committment to providing a supportive environment for military students and to ensure their success on campus.